eyupUK/NextGen-Automation-Framework/HOW_TO_RUN_PERFORMANCE_TESTS.md

 # Check if Maven is installed
 mvn --version

-# If not installed, install it:
+# If not installed, install it (macOS):
 brew install maven
 ```

 ### Issue 5: NullPointerException during test initialization
-**This has been fixed!** The issue was that the API key wasn't available during Gatling class initialization.
+This was previously caused by the API key not being available during Gatling class initialization.
 The fix uses `PerformanceConfig.getWeatherApiKey()` which evaluates at runtime.

-**If you still see this:**
+If you still see this:
 1. Make sure you've pulled the latest code
 2. Clean and recompile: `mvn clean compile test-compile`
 3. Ensure WEATHER_API_KEY is exported BEFORE running Maven